ploys/bootstrap/README.md

   documentation and are re-exported through the `bootstrap` action.
 * It is recommended that the action is passed a `GITHUB_TOKEN` environment variable to deal with API request limits.
+* Due to the limitations of GitHub Actions, this action always creates a `post` step even if no `post` input is provided.
+This can be skipped by passing the environment variable `DISABLE_POST_STEP` with value `true`.

 ## License